 You think your bank account or personal information may have been compromised.
 Where do you go from here?
 We’ve outlined a few starting points for getting suspected fraud resolved as quickly as possible.

 Give your bank a call

-First things first: Reach out to your bank right away when you suspect fraud.
-There may be a few warning signs – an unauthorized transaction or unknown loan documents in your name, for example – but even if you’re not absolutely certain, contact your bank to help sort things out.
+First things first: reach out to your bank right away when you suspect fraud.
+There are a few key warning signs of bank fraud—like an unauthorized transactions, unknown loan documents in your name or an unreasonable denial of credit, for example.
+Even if you’re not absolutely certain, contact your bank to help sort things out.
 We encourage you to call ASAP even if you’re not positive something’s wrong.

 Your bank may ask you to complete a legal form, provide documentation or give written confirmation of the disputed actions, depending on the situation.
 A bank representative will be able to tell you what you need to do and explain the process each step of the way.
 Also be sure to look for related communication via mail or email about next steps.

 You should also contact one of the three credit reporting companies – Equifax, Experian or TransUnion – to place a fraud alert on your account.1 (You need to call only one of them, as each is required to tell the other two.)
 The free alert on your credit report lasts at least 90 days and requires any business to take additional steps to verify your identity before any credit accounts or loans can be opened in your name.
 This makes it much more difficult for anyone to use your personal information as their own.

 Below are the phone numbers for the credit reporting agencies:

 Equifax phone number – 1-888-766-0008